Welcome to: The Analog Dept.

 Tweaking your Thorens:

 Readers send in photos of their listening room and sound systems.
 The one main requirement is that the system must play vinyl.
 Some of these systems are very expensive, others are ingenious in their DIY build qualities.
 Others represent years of evolution.
-Most are works in progress.
+And they are all works in progress.

 Plinth builder's Gallery: A photo gallery of custom bases and surrounds for high-end record players.
 Both commercial and ameteur (diy) examples are included.
 All photos are sent in by their authors.